harperreed/harper.blog/content/post/2003-12-30-sneaky_newish_IE_spoof.md

 ---
-date: 2003-12-30T15:20:25Z
+date: 2003-12-30 15:20:25+00:00
-excerpt: |-
-  to solve the problem with virus scanners and such I have relocated this spoof to here that should work. for more info check out here or here. weird eh.. i am tired and hungry. mostly hung...
+excerpt: 'to solve the problem with virus scanners and such I have relocated this spoof to here

+  that should work. for more info check out here or here. weird eh.. i am tired and hungry. mostly hung...'
+summary: "relocated the spoof to a new link for better access and shared some random\
+  \ thoughts about being tired, hungry, and wanting a PowerBook. also mentioned a\
+  \ photo project idea that didn\u2019t go as planned."
-tags: ["phone","server","irc"]
+tags:
+- phone
+- server
+- IRC
+- PowerBook
+- photo project
+- irc
+- spoof
+- virus scanner
 title: sneaky newish IE spoof
 wordpress_id: 709
 wordpress_url: http://new.nata2.org/?p=709